opmk1234/face-recognition-app-siaNN/README.md

----

-## 📜 About the Project
+📜 About the Project
 This project is inspired by the **Siamese Neural Network architecture**, as described in the paper:

-> Koch, Gregory. *"Siamese Neural Networks for One-shot Image Recognition."* ICML Deep Learning Workshop (2015).
+Koch, Gregory.
+"Siamese Neural Networks for One-shot Image Recognition."
+ICML Deep Learning Workshop (2015).

 Siamese networks learn to compare image pairs by producing embeddings and minimizing the distance between similar faces while maximizing the distance between different faces.